awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 In some cases, you might have an existing Aurora provisioned DB cluster running an Aurora database engine that's global\-compatible\.
 If so, you can add another AWS Region to it to create your Aurora global database\.
 To do so, see [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.

-You can create an Aurora global database using the AWS Management Console, the AWS CLI, or the RDS API by following the steps following\.
+To create an Aurora global database by using the AWS Management Console, the AWS CLI, or the RDS API, use the following steps\.

 ### Console<a name="aurora-global-database-creating.console"></a>